plinder-org/plinder/README.md

 - `train-val-test` splits and ability to tune splitting based on the learning task
 - Robust evaluation harness to simplify and standard performance comparison between models

-The `plinder` project is a community effort, launched by the University of Basel, SIB Swiss Institute of Bioinformatics, VantAI, NVIDIA, MIT CSAIL, and will be regularly updated
+The `plinder` project is a community effort, launched by the University of Basel, SIB Swiss Institute of Bioinformatics, VantAI, NVIDIA, MIT CSAIL, and will be regularly updated.
 We highly welcome contributions!
 If you find `plinder` useful, please see the citation file for details on how to cite.